 3) Lewy, meet Auba

 While the two teams take top billing, the central sub-plot is the duel-at-distance between Robert Lewandowski and the man who succeeded him as Dortmund's main source of goals, Pierre-Emerick Aubameyang.
 Lewandowski's league-high 30 goals to win the Torjägerkanone in 2015/16 were surpassed by Aubameyang's 31 last term, making the Gabon international the most prolific foreign-born striker in a single Bundesliga season.
-Since 2013 when Aubameyang joined his Polish counterpart in Dortmund, they have scored a total of 202 goals (Lewandowski 107, Aubameyang 95).
-Who will be celebrating another strike at the Signal Iduna Park on Saturday?
+Since 2013 when Aubameyang joined his Polish counterpart in Dortmund, they have scored a total of 209 top-flight goals (Lewandowski 111, Aubameyang 98) and currently top this season's scoring charts.

 The heavyweight duo first went toe-to-toe in the Bundesliga on 16 October 1965 in Munich.
 The game went Dortmund's way thanks to two goals from Reinhold Wosab while a promising Bayern youngster named Franz Beckenbauer missed a penalty.
 Wonder what became of him…